01 of 06

 - Shimla to Spiti (via Rekong Peo in Kinnaur) -- the distance from Shimla to Spiti is around 420 kilometers (260 miles).
-It can be covered in around 20 hours by bus or 16 hours by jeep.
+It can be covered in about 20 hours by bus or 16 hours by jeep along the Hindustan Tibet Road.
 The journey is arduous and best broken up by a stop in Rekong Peo.
-If you take this route, be aware that foreigners must get a free Inner Line permit from the District Collectors office in either Shimla or Rekong Peo.
+If you take this route, be aware that foreigners must get an Inner Line permit from the District Collectors office in either Shimla or Rekong Peo.
 The permits allow travel in the restricted area from Rekong Peo to Tabo.
-According to the rules, such permits are only issued to groups of four or more people traveling together.
-However, the office at Rekong Peo is less strict about enforcing this.
+According to the rules, such permits are only issued to groups of two or more people traveling together.
+However, the office at Rekong Peo is less strict about enforcing this (and less busy too).

 03 of 06

 Spiti has a total population of around 10,500 people.
 These people inhabit villages spread over three levels of altitude -- lower, middle, and upper -- with Kaza being the region's main administrative center.
 Kaza, with an altitude of 12,500 feet (3,800 meters) above sea level is in the upper region, and is popularly used as a base by travelers.

 These spectacular photos of the Spiti Valley show its stark beauty.